 Developing an understanding of the barriers to the use of outdoor space will be essential in the creation of interventions which aim to reverse these trends.

-The University of Exeter Medical School’s location in south west England provides a unique opportunity to examine the role a number of hazards such as radon gas, UV radiation, pesticides and algal toxins, play in initiating disease.
-It also offers the ideal location to explore use of the natural and particularly coastal environments.
+The University of Exeter Medical School’s location in southwest England provides a unique opportunity to examine the role a number of hazards such as radon gas, UV radiation, pesticides and algal toxins play in initiating disease.

 The South West’s pristine environments also provide ideal locations to explore the therapeutic benefits of interactions with natural settings.